probml/pyprobml/notebooks/intro/README.md

 an introduction to exploratory data analysis in Python.

  # Supervised learning: foundations

- ## Optimization, Overfitting, and cross validation
+ ## Optimization, overfitting, and cross validation
  WIP

  # Supervised learning: models